-For more than forty-five years, PUPC has facilitated significant performance works via multi-year production/development models in partnership with leading performance venues, community organizations, and universities including BAM Next Wave, New York Public Library for the Performing Arts, Baryshnikov Arts, 651 Arts (all NY); UCLA Center for the Art of Performance, William Way LGBT Community Center (PA), the Mark Taper Forum (CA), International Festival of Arts & Ideas (CT), National Performance Network, and Williams College (MA), to cite a few.
+Pick Up Performance Co.
+(Pick Up Co.) is a development, production, and presenting organization.
+Founded by choreographer/director David Gordon (1936-2022).
+In 1992, the Pick Up Co. expanded its artistic leadership to support the work of writer/director Ain Gordon, his son, who now helms the company.
+Since 1978 the Pick Up Co. has produced more than 100 performance works via multi-year production/development models in partnership with leading performance venues, community organizations, and universities including BAM Next Wave, NY Public Library for the Performing Arts at Lincoln Center, Baryshnikov Arts, 651 Arts.
+La MaMa ETC (all NY); Krannert Center for the Performing Arts (IL), Arizona Arts Live, UCLA Center for the Art of Performance, William Way LGBT Community Center (PA), the Mark Taper Forum (CA), International Festival of Arts & Ideas (CT), National Performance Network, and Williams College (MA), to cite a few.

 For more info about Ain's work: